pensjonatus/flash-fiction/blog/moms-nose.md

 ---
-title: "Mom's Nose"
+title: Mom's Nose
 date: '2015-01-24'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The mother sat the child in front of her across the kitchen table.
 She spread a